SkylineCommunications/dataminer-docs/develop/devguide/Connector/ImpactOfProtocolChanges/ProtocolChanges/ChangeDCF.md

 ## Workarounds

-### Adding DCF to an existing Protocol
+### Adding DCF to an existing protocol

 Actions to be taken:

 - QAction logic for DCF should be disabled by default.

-Advised Method:
+Advised method:

-- Add a toggle-button to the protocol. (default "Disabled")
+- Add a toggle button to the protocol. (default "Disabled")
 - For QAction logic:

-  - Add a Condition tag to either QAction/Trigger/Action or group running the DCF code (if it only runs DCF code)
+  - Add a *Condition* tag to either QAction/Trigger/Action or group running the DCF code (if it only runs DCF code)
-  - Add if-conditions inside C# code that disable the DCF Logic
+  - Add if conditions inside C# code that disable the DCF logic

-- A work around to disable Interfaces **should not** be done unless absolutely necessary.
+- A workaround to disable Interfaces **should not** be made unless absolutely necessary.

-  - A software Task was created to disable DCF interfaces, please see [DCP83048](https://collaboration.dataminer.services/task/83048)
+  - A software task was created to disable DCF interfaces, please see [task 62899](https://collaboration.dataminer.services/task/62899)

-### DCF Interface Changes
+### DCF interface changes

 Actions to be taken:

-- DCF data needs to be cleared: DCF Mapping parameters, etc.
+- DCF data needs to be cleared: DCF mapping parameters, etc.
-- The use case of the DCF needs to be checked -> Which is in general the correct DCF implementation that can be used as the standard for the customers.
+- The use case of the DCF needs to be checked - Which is in general the correct DCF implementation that can be used as the standard for the customers.